Getting Around Nepal: The Journey of a Lifetime

 • Tongba is another alcoholic beverage made up of millet.
 It is best when savored hot.
 It is a suitable beverage for the winter season when your body is cold.

 • Aila is a strong alcoholic beverage prepared by Newars.
-It is prepared on special occasions and festivals and is believed that Hindu Gods love this drink.
+It is prepared on special occasions and festivals, and it is believed that Hindu Gods love this drink.
 So, Newars offer Aila to god during religious Newari festivals.

 Unlike ethnic and authentic beverages, beer and whiskey are available in sealed bottles for purchase in stores and restaurants.